 With a brand new website and a dedicated customer portal, Farsight were again setting the standard in the security industry.

 The customer web portal was designed to include Farsight’s fault tracking system: an industry leading system that allows customers (end-users) and installers (those who maintain the system) to monitor the health of a security system.
 When Farsight recognises a fault with a security system, this fault will be flagged up on the system until it is resolved.

 2013 | Farsight are able to monitor sites via 3G

 The Farsight team worked closely with a mobile SIM card retailer after SIM card providers stopped using static IP addresses.
 Farsight was quick to identify the potential issues with this and took immediate action.
 Their solution to ensure a 3G service could still be used for remote monitoring was to ensure a SIM card had a static IP address, which Farsight could use to connect to security equipment.

-The Farsight Observatory underwent a fantastic renovation to provide an exceptional working environment for the Farsight team.
-With the renovation complete, Farsight can now have a team of 10 security operators working at once.
+The Farsight Observatory underwent a fantastic renovation to provide an exceptional working environment for the Farsight teams.

 2015 | SureSight and InSight CCTV Packages are introduced and YourSight is launched